 You meet the balance of family test requirement if you either:

-- Have at least half (or 50%) of your children that live permanently in Australia
+- Have at least half (or 50%) of your children living permanently in Australia.

 - More of your children live in Australia permanently than in any other country.

 Please note, you and your partner’s children are included in the test which includes stepchildren and adopted children.

 What Can You Do With An Immigration Parent Visa?

 An Immigration Parent visa allows you to either keep your parents in Australia for a long period of time, possibly even permanently, or to bring your parents to Australia from overseas.